agaszmurlo/bdg-sequila/docs/source/benchmarking/benchmarking.rst

 Two NGS datasets have been used in all the tests.
 WES (whole exome sequencing) and WGS (whole genome sequencing) datasets have been used for vertical and horizontal scalability evaluation respectively.
 Both of them came from sequencing of NA12878 sample that is widely used in many benchmarks.
+For long read support we have added NA12878 genome-wide aligned reads dataset.
 The table below presents basic datasets information:

 =========   ======  =========    ==========